I specialize in research using primary sources, especially newspaper articles, with a focus on 19th-20th century U.S. history.

 “Fatality!: ‘Mortal Kombat’ Goes to Congress,” Aug.–Dec.
 2018

-- A project chronicling the 1993 congressional hearings regarding violence in video games.
-I did a wide-ranging study using sources from newspaper articles to Senate testimony, to scientific studies on the physiological effect of video games, which I ultimately presented to a group of fellow scholars (April 2019).
+A project chronicling the 1993 congressional hearings regarding violence in video games.
+I did a wide-ranging study using sources from newspaper articles to Senate testimony, to scientific studies on the physiological effect of video games.
+In April 2019, I presented my findings to a group of fellow scholars.